Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

---  changing product price format to numeric and a cleaner look, replacing Null and updating them
+**changing product price format to numeric and a cleaner look, replacing Null and updating them**
 ```
 UPDATE public.all_sessions
 SET productprice = CASE